Shorzinator/CodeBrief/docs/development/infrastructure.md

 ---

-This infrastructure ensures ContextCraft maintains professional standards for security, quality, documentation, and community engagement while providing a solid foundation for future growth and enterprise adoption.
+This infrastructure ensures codebrief maintains professional standards for security, quality, documentation, and community engagement while providing a solid foundation for future growth and enterprise adoption.